Wednesday, 11 February 2015

 Why would that matter?
 I couldn't predict the actions of a machine or robot; though that wouldn't give it free will.
 And even computer programmers sometimes – or many times - can't predict the calculations or actions of their computers.

-Human beings can be seen as deterministic systems whose random inputs (or the things which happen indeterministically) don't have a noticeable impact on the system – or as they behave at the “macro scale”.
-In other words, when you interact with a human being, its quantum nature may appear irrelevant to its general behaviour (at least in observational terms).
+Human beings can be seen as deterministic systems whose random inputs (or the things which happen indeterministically) don't have a noticeable impact on the system – or on how they behave at the “macro scale”.
+In other words, when you interact with a human being, his quantum nature may appear irrelevant to his general behaviour (at least in observational terms).

 What would a “randomised input into a deterministic machine” give us anyway?
 Not free will.
 What would it give a machine?